-An Interview with Distinguished Architect, Elizabeth Barrette
+An Interview with Master Data Architecture Strategist, Elizabeth Barrette

 Barrette: It always surprises me how often companies are blinded by their own data quality.
 They look across all their disparate systems and choose one where they think the data is the best and they choose the data from that system as their primary source.
 From there they take the data from all their other systems and match it to their primary source.
 It could be bad data matched to bad data and this could end up creating bad decisions.
 A gold standard is very difficult to create internally.
 The most successful master data programs look to third parties to help in the mastering of their data.
 Using a third party helps ensure data quality.